RESOURCES

 BACKGROUND

-Premium quality LVP, unlike other types of flooring, offers different installation methods which can vary depending on the thickness of the plank or tile you have chosen to install and your own personal preference for laying the planks into position.
-But do not be concerned because the installation of our LVP is extremely simple which makes it the perfect DIY enthusiasts go-to product and a contractors dream.
+Premium quality LVP/LVT, unlike other types of flooring, offers different installation methods which can vary depending on the thickness of the plank or tile you have chosen to install and your own personal preference for laying the planks into position.
+But do not be concerned because the installation of our LVP/LVT is extremely simple which makes it the perfect DIY enthusiasts go-to product and a contractors dream.
 This guide will help you to choose the installation method that is best suited to you.

 INSTALLATION OPTIONS